japajoe/gravylib/README.md

 - Methods for string manipulation
 - Utilities for converting from/to binary and binary serialization
 - File and directory handling
+- Resource packing (virtual file system)
-- Create sockets for listening or connection to servers
+- Sockets for listening or connecting to servers
 - Http client
-- More...
+- Etc...

 # Disclaimer
 Don't use this library if you have high expectations.
 There are other libraries that have more features and are better maintained.
 I mainly made this library for my own use but I am happy to share it with anyone who is interested.